on

 This notification will only be shown to users that have the Access Configuration permission.
 The notification can be dismissed, and it will automatically disappear if the database size issue is resolved.

-This article explains how you can quickly reduce your database size to avoid any impact on your sync with Cloud.
-The size of your database is listed in the Scanning Status widget or sync status section of the Configuration > Link With Cloud Site menu.
+The current size of your database is listed in the Scanning Status widget or sync status section of the Configuration > Link With Cloud Site menu.

 Program Files (x86)\Lansweeper\Tools\DatabaseMaintenance.exe

-Restart the Lansweeper service in Windows Services and wait a few minutes for the automated cleanup options to finish running.
+- Restart the Lansweeper Server and web server service in Windows Services, and wait a few minutes for the automated cleanup process to complete.